 The response must be submitted to PRO.
 Copies of the complaint and the response will be forwarded to the Ethics Committee as soon as they are received.

 Step 3: Ethics Committee Review

-During an Ethics Committee review, there will be no communication about the complaint between Board members and the member or complainant.
-Should a Board member contact any representative of the member or complainant about the matter during the investigation, that Board member will not be eligible to vote on any Board decisions regarding the matter.
+During an Ethics Committee review, there shall be no communications about the complaint between Board members and the member or complainant.
+Should a Board member contact any representative of the member or complainant about the matter during the investigation, that Board member will not be eligible to vote on any Board decisions regarding the complaint.

 Step 4: Board Action